retep998/winapi-rs/README.md

 Because `winapi` does not depend on `std` by default, it has to define `c_void` itself instead of using `std::os::raw::c_void`.
 However, if you enable the `std` feature of `winapi` then it will re-export `c_void` from `std` and cause `winapi`'s `HANDLE` to be the same type as `std`'s `HANDLE`.

+### Should I still use those `-sys` crates such as `kernel32-sys`?

+No. Those crates are a legacy of how `winapi` 0.2 was organized.
+Starting with `winapi` 0.3 all definitions are directly in `winapi` itself, and so there is no longer any need to use those `-sys` crates.

 ## Example ##

 Cargo.toml: